LcpMarvel/face_recognition_backend/README.md

 # Summary
-This is a lite and fast facial analyze SDK can be used in face recognition application.
+This is a lite and fast facial analysis SDK that can be used in face recognition applications.

 # Description
-As a facial recognition services, it includes some facial analyze process such as face detect, face search and face comparison. face_recoginition_backend, which is running on a backend server, collects the face samples upload from user, manage it in the face dataset. face_recoginition_frontend, which is running on a client such as andorid and ios, detects and verifies the faces from its live camera.
+As facial recognition services, it includes facial analysis processes such as face detect, face search and face comparison. face_recoginition_backend, which is running on a backend server, collects the face samples upload from a user, manages it in the face dataset. face_recoginition_frontend, which is running on a client such as android and ios, detects and verifies the faces from its live camera.
 It built using dlib's state-of-the-art face recognition built with deep learning.
-It also provides a simple face_recognition command line tool to let you do a face recognition by a live carema.
+It also provides a simple face_recognition command-line tool to let you do a face recognition by a live camera.

 # Features
 * Facial recognition from a video camera of a android device.
 * Offline facial recognition on android device
-* Facial sample collecting by a image url.
+* Facial sample collecting by a image URL.
 * Facial sample management in backend.
-* Provides a tool to syncronize facial samples automatically between frontend and backend.
+* Provides a tool to synchronize facial samples automatically between frontend and backend.
-* Provides a simple face recognition command line tool.
+* Provides a simple face recognition command-line tool.

 # Installations
 ## Requirements